harirathod/cinema-booking-application/README.md

 ## Overview

-~The project models a multiplex cinema, complete with a ticket office.
-In this ticket office, screens can be added, individuals can buy tickets from the movie, the screens can show different movies, and more!~
+This is a cinema booking application that can be interacted with via the terminal.

 My continued learning of these important programming principles is demonstrated through this project: